LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/studios/word-grid-stretch/README.md

   bbbeeeaaarrr
   ```

-Only after writing these little badboys should you start to think about how to combine both steps into one big badderboy.
+Only after writing these little bad boys should you start to think about how to combine both steps into one big badder boy.

 ### Validation